WebOrganics/TransFormr/README.md

 * Download the latest version of Transformr from <http://github.com/WebOrganics/TransFormr>.
 * Unpack the entire contents of the file called WebOrganics-TransFormr-XXXXX to your webserver either into its own directory or the the root of your directory (dedicated transformers only).
 * Take a look at the settings in index.php and change to suit (everything should work fine without altering anything).
-* If you plan to use the ARC2 store, enter your database, user, pass and hosts settings in /app/config.php  and check that the dump folder is writable by the webserver ( chmod 0755 ).
+* If you plan to use the ARC2 store, enter your database, user, pass and hosts settings in /app/config.php  and check that the dump folder is writable by the webserver.
 * Surf your way to wherever you unpacked your file eg: http://example.com/transformr/ .
 * Enter a url, Have fun transforming some microformats ;)